 The County Council recognises the need to forward fund investment in infrastructure projects to enable new schools and roads to be built and unlock growth in Leicestershire before funding, mainly from section 106 developer contributions, is received.
-Forward funding of £13m for highways ((in addition to £17.4m added in the 2020/21 capital programme).
-When the expected developer contributions are received, they will be earmarked to the capital programme, to reduce the dependency on internal cash balances in the future.
+A total of £33m in forward funding is included in the proposed capital programme (in addition to £6m in previous years) that is planned to be repaid in the future.
+When the expected developer contributions are received they will be earmarked to the capital programme, to reduce the dependency on internal cash balances in the future.